This article was last updated on: October 2018

 Air Canada Boeing 777-300.

-Information kiosk, there two Irishmen having some trouble.
+Information kiosk, there were two Irishmen having some trouble.

 Asiana Airbus A321.